amh1k/BookRecommenderSystem/project_documentation.md

 ## 3. Codebase Walkthrough (A to Z)

-The core logic resides in `projectRs.ipynb`.
+The core logic resides in `data-cleaner.ipynb`.
 Below is the detailed flow of the code.

 ### Phase 1: Data Loading and Cleaning